zukunft/zukunft.com/docs/code_functions_all.md

     \-- children - section for function children is expected to be foaf in /word/triple.php
     \-- similar - section for function similar not yet defined that it should be related in /word/triple.php
     \-- name_link - section for function name_link not yet defined that it should be base in /word/triple.php
+    \-- name_link_plural - section for function name_link_plural not yet defined that it should be base in /word/triple. php
     \-- phrase_selector - section for function phrase_selector not yet defined that it should be select in /word/triple. php
     \-- is_type - section for function is_type is expected to be info in /word/triple.php